rwblokzijl/Msc-thesis-EuroToken/thesis.md

 to Bob".
 We call this the "proposal" block.
 When Bob receives this block from Alice, he can accept it by creating a block in his own chain and returning it Alice.
 We call this the "acceptance" block.
-Before Bob accepts the block, he first validates the history of Alice by requesting enough of her chain make sure that Alice doesn't validate any of the network rules that would invalidate Bob's receiving of the money.
+Before Bob accepts the block, he first validates the history of Alice by requesting enough of her chain to make sure that Alice doesn't validate any of the network rules that would invalidate Bob's receiving of the money.
 Once Bob is satisfied with the correctness of Alice's transaction history he creates and returns the acceptance block, finishing the transaction.
 The acceptance block includes the hash of Alice's proposal block, thus entangling the chains of Alice and Bob together.
 Bob maintains the proposal as a signed proof by Alice that the transaction happened.
-He can use this to prove that the declaration of Alice any point in the future.
+He can use this to prove the declaration of Alice at any point in the future.
+We go into the details of how Bob verifies these transactions later in this chapter.

 ## Gateways: Euro to EuroToken exchange